 • a detergent that is suitable for your knitting projects fibre type

-Step 1: Weave in lose yarn ends
+Block your knit preperatrion Step 1: Weave in lose yarn ends

 Weaving in ends involves using a yarn needle to thread the loose yarn tails back into the fabric, effectively securing them in place.
 This prevents any unruly ends from peeking out and maintains the seamless look of your finished piece.
 While it might seem tempting to trim those tails to be done and tidy up your work, leaving a longer tail is crucial.
 As the fibres relax and settle, the longer tail ensures that the yarn remains secure within the fabric, preventing it from unraveling or becoming lose.

-Step 2: Wet Your Knits
+How to block a sweater Step 2: Wet Your Knits

 Blocking begins with gently wetting your knitted garment.
 Take your sink or big bowl, fill it with cold to lukewarm water and add in a bit of your detergent.
 After that, put in your knitted garment and make sure that it is covered with water.